JD Logistics launches its second warehouse in Dubai

-DUBAI, UAE /PRNewswire/ -- JD Logistics recently announced the opening of its second warehouse in Dubai, the United Arab Emirates.
-Joining the company's global logistics network, the new warehouse can provide end-to-end supply chain services that cover Asia, Africa and Europe for local and cross-border merchants.
+JD Logistics recently announced the opening of its second warehouse in Dubai, UAE.
+Joining the company's global logistics network, the new warehouse can provide end-to-end supply chain services that cover Asia, Africa and Europe for local and cross-border merchants, the company said in a statement.

-Twenty-minute drive from the Port of Jebel Ali, this warehouse is located in Dubai Industrial City, with an area of 12,000 square meters, providing logistics services ranging from concentrated transportation, sea transportation, air transportation, transition, customs clearance to warehousing, sorting, labeling, dropshipping and more, for both bulky and small to medium-sized products, and meeting both B2C and B2B fulfilment requirements.
+Located in Dubai Industrial City, a 20-minute drive from the Port of Jebel Ali, this warehouse with an area of 12,000 sq m, provides logistics services ranging from concentrated transportation, sea transportation, air transportation, transition, customs clearance to warehousing, sorting, labeling, dropshipping and more, for both bulky and small to medium-sized products, and meeting both B2C and B2B fulfilment requirements.
 Adopting JD Logistics' self-developed management system, the warehouse can digitally manage inbound and outbound inventory, thus precisely predicting the trends and allocating distribution resources accordingly to improve logistics efficiency.

 "JD Logistics provides us with customized services and a special team to handle inventory," said Yun Qing, head of Fordeal warehousing in Dubai.
 "It is amazing that with the help of JD Logistics, our warehousing efficiency doubled and costs decreased by 30 percent."